avraham-bernstein/avraham-bernstein.github.io/index.html.md

 ### 6. Health & Exercise

-<details markdown="1"><summary>1) My 5 min. course to teach deep meditation just by using a clock with a second hand</summary>
+<details markdown="1"><summary>1) My 3 min. course to teach deep meditation just by using a clock with a second hand</summary>
 <p>
 Bottom line, a meditative state is achieved when your brain wave frequency is about 5 Hz, i.e. 5 beats per second or 300 beats per minute.
-If you can count to 5 in your mind every second of a clock, or follow a metronome app that is set to 300 bpm, then you are in a deep meditative state.
+If you can count to 5 in your mind every second of a clock for at least 15 consecutive seconds, or follow a metronome app that is set to 300 bpm, then you are in a deep meditative state.
 The better metronome apps usually provide both sound and visual feedback.
 The best learning technique is to __synchronize__ the sound and visual feedback.
 Initially most people can handle 180-240 bpm.
 With practice you can achieve 300.
 </p><p>
 Another, but indirect meditation techniqe, is via your phone's pulse app, typically measured by monitoring the blood flow through your finger or thumb by shining the camera's light into it.
 A pulse of 54 or less is indicative of deep meditation.
 You will need to control your breathing in order to achieve this low pulse rate.
 </details>